Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • cleaning the top layer of soil and compacting the base;

-• installation of gravel or gravel;
+• installation of gravel or crushed stone;

 • hydro- and thermal insulation works;